Under Armour Athlete Campaign: My Through Story

 As always, thank for reading! xo

 My senior year at Duke, I switched my main event from the 400m to the 800m basically halfway through the year.
 I hadn't started with the intention of switching.
 I hadn't started the indoor season with the intention of having an 800 focus.
-I opened up with an 800- stressed out of my mind to try something new- but seeing it as some over-distance-training for my usual events and willing to give it a one time try.
+I opened up with an 800- stressed out of my mind to try something new by the way- but seeing it as some over-distance-training for my usual events and willing to give it a one time try.

 Coming off of a disappointing junior year, I was more motivated then ever to finish my career at Duke on a positive note.
 But never in a million years would I have guessed I'd race the 800m instead of the 400m at ACCs, PR by multiple seconds in each round, place second, qualify for NCAAs, and ultimately become a professional 800m runner with a personal best of 2 flat!

 With these questions and the start of the new season came a lot of reflection.
+I realized my truth and finally acknowledged it.
 My truth about the seemingly wild jump from sprinter to mid-distance?
-It was easy.